cloudmesh/cloudmesh-cc/README.md

 This interface can be run through command line commands as created in the `cloudmesh-cc` repository.

-### Summary
+## Summary

+The main interaction with the workflow is through the commandline.
-Users interact with a graphical user interface to create workflows of jobs, which are scripts that run specific experiments.
-This graphical user interface shows users where their jobs are in the process of completion and create output files for each job.
-With this framework, researchers and scientists should be able to create jobs on their own, place them in the workflow, and run them on various types of computers.
+With theframework, researchers and scientists should be able to create jobs on their own, place them in the workflow, and run them on various types of computers.

+In addition, developers and userscan utilize the build in OpenAPI graphical user interface to manage workflows between jobs.
+They can be uploaded as yaml files or individually added through the build in debug framework.

-## Future Work
+## Possible Future Work

-There are a few aspects of the service that could be improved.
-For instance, the FastAPI section of the service could be improved to have a more user-friendly graphical interface.
-This could be accomplished by integrating what we learned through FastAPI with a different frontend framework, such as Django or flask.
+There are a few aspects of the service that can be improved.
+For instance, the FastAPI section of the service can be improved to have a more user-friendly graphical interface.
+This could be accomplished by integrating what we learned through FastAPI with a different frontend framework, such integration of a javascript based framework or adding form based html pages.

-Regarding the workflow, major cleanup is needed.
-This could be done by streamlining variables and creating better documentation so future users and programmers can use the service.

-With these changes, the service could be vastly improved.
-In the future, we would like researchers to be able to easily access the code and to have success stories with their experiments.
-Additionally, we would like external users to report what they found useful and not useful about the service so that we can more craft better solutions in the future.
+Regarding the workflow, time was too short to develop a proper documentation and adding docstrings to the program.